Pconst167/Sol-1/readme.md

 # Sol-1 Homebrew Minicomputer

 Sol-1 is a homebrew CPU and Minicomputer built from 74HC logic.
-It is published here for educational purposes only (See licensing terms at end of this document).
+It is published here for educational purposes.

 ## Features
 ### Hardware